LL10GEMAC IP Core Datasheet

 IP Initialization

-Upon de-assertion of RxRstB to 1b, the receive module inside the IP initiates the synchronization process to align and lock the received data from the PMA.
+Upon de-assertion of RxRstB to 1b, the receive module inside the IP initiates a synchronization process to align and lock the received data from the PMA.
 Once the data is successfully locked and the Ethernet connection is established, the Linkup signal is asserted to 1b in the RxClk domain.
-Also, in the Tx clock domain, the tx_axis_tready is asserted to 1b.
-The initialization process can be further described as follows.
+Simultaneously, in the transmit clock domain (TxClk), the tx_axis_tready signal is asserted to 1b.
+The initialization process can be further detailed as follows.

-(3) The aligned data is then descrambled and decoded using the 64B/66B decoding scheme.
-Subsequently, the controller waits for the detection of the Idle code.
-Once the Idle code is detected, the Linkup signal is asserted to 1b, indicating that the IP is ready for establishment of the Ethernet connection.
+4) The aligned data is then descrambled and 64B/66B decoded.
+The LL10GEMAC IP then waits for the detection of the Idle code.
+Once the Idle code is detected, the Linkup signal is asserted to 1b, signifying that the Ethernet connection has been successfully established.

 Transmit interface